 Download here: Bullzip Community Edition

-Well designed and fully customizable, this free program makes creating PDFs a breeze
+Fully customizable, this free program makes creating PDFs a breeze

 PDFCreator is a flexible PDF printer driver that’s a pleasure to use.
 As with Bullzip, you can start using its default settings immediately – just select ‘Print’ in the program of your choice and select it from the list of available devices – but fire up the application itself and you’ll find a huge array of customization options.